lidofinance/lido-frontend-template/MIGRATION.md

 ### Step 2.
 Add `DEFAULT_CHAIN` and `SUPPORTED_CHAINS` environment variables

-`DEFAULT_CHAIN` and `SUPPORTED_CHAINS` are important variables that are different for mainnet and testnet deployments which eliminate an entire category of bugs and user wallet-related errors. `DEFAULT_CHAIN` tells the application which network to connect to before the user connects their wallet. `SUPPORTED_CHAINS` are the networks to which wallet connections are limited.
+`DEFAULT_CHAIN` and `SUPPORTED_CHAINS` are important variables that are different for mainnet and testnet deployments which eliminates an entire category of bugs and user wallet-related errors. `DEFAULT_CHAIN` tells the application which network to connect to before the user connects their wallet. `SUPPORTED_CHAINS` are the networks to which wallet connections are limited.

 For development we could use several networks